-Discussion in 'Health News and Research unrelated to ME/CFS' started by Indigophoton, Jun 14, 2018.
+Discussion in 'Other health news and research' started by Indigophoton, Jun 14, 2018.

 The atomic model of matter does depend on charm.